kiwicampus/2025-Integration-Test/docs/homework.md

   3. Open the foxglove tab and locally play the rosbag you are interested in.
   4. Navigate through the topics and try to understand the data.

-  5. Answer the following questions using the diagnostic rosbag you have:
+  5. Answer the following questions using the diagnostic_0.mcap rosbag you have:

   Our team-mates reported something weird about a robot.
 According to the robotics-supervisor, the robot just stopped and did not want to continue navigating, even though it moved without control and almost chased.
 They provided you with the necessary rosbag with the topics to debug the problem and give them a quick response.
 They need to know: